 We finish our look at the Investors Chronicle’s list of the Top 50 ETFs with funds from Asia, and those covering bonds, commodities and private equity.

 We begin today’s Weekly Roundup in the FT, with the Chart That Tells A Story.
-This week it was about entrepreneurship, particularly in the over-50s.
+This week it was about Santander cutting the interest rate on its current account.

-Today’s post is a profile of Guru investor Steve Watson, who appears in Jack Schwager’s book Stock Market Wizards.
-His chapter is called Dialling for Dollars.
+Today’s post is a profile of Guru investor Richard Dennis, who appears in Jack Schwager’s book Market Wizards.
+His chapter is called A Legend Retires.